 Selecting cell range A13:B17

-- Select the Data tab on the Ribbon and then click the Sort command.
+- Select the Data tab on the Ribbon, then click the Sort command.

 Clicking the Sort command